Leibniz's law and paraconsistent models of ZFC: and Set Theories

-\begin{theo} All set-theoretic axioms $ZF_{C_1}$ plus axiom of choice (AC) are valid in ${\mathbf{V}}^{\bf 2}$. \end{theo} \begin{proof} The proof of the validity of axioms (Pairing), (Colletion), (Separation), (Empty set), (Union), (Infinity) and (Induction) are the same the ones given in Section \ref{VA}, using Leibniz law and taking the Boolean algebra {\bf 2}.
+\begin{theo} All set-theoretic axioms $ZF_{C^2_\omega}$ plus axiom of choice (AC) are valid in ${\mathbf{V}}^{\langle {\bf A}, N \rangle}$. \end{theo} \begin{proof} The proofs of the validity of axioms (Pairing), (Collection), (Separation), (Empty set), (Union), (Infinity) and (Induction) are the same the ones given in Section \ref{VA}, using Leibniz law and taking the structure ${\mathbf{V}}^{\langle {\bf A}, N \rangle}$.
 The validity of axioms (Extensionality), (Powerset) and (Empty set) immediately follows from Theorem \ref{ZF2}.
-The validity of (AC) follows form Lemma \ref{ZornL1} and the fact that on $ZF_{C_1}$ the Law of Excluded Middle holds. \end{proof}
+The validity of (AC) follows from Lemma \ref{ZornL1} and the fact that on $ZF_{C_1}$ the Law of Excluded Middle is held. \end{proof}

 \